lasseufpa/connected-ai-testbed/README.md

 ## Create scenarios

-To create the desired scenario, just enter the scenario folder and run:
+To create the desired scenario, just access the scenario folder inside any of our categories folders and run:

 ```
 bash create-scenario.sh